50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 We know that one key to heart health is to eat more whole foods and less processed junk, but experts have pinpointed a new enemy: "ultra-processed food."
 Two May 2019 studies published in The BMJ link highly processed food with an increased risk of cardiovascular disease and an increased risk of early death.
 What's "ultra-processed"?
 The researchers listed "sausages, mayonnaise, potato chips, pizza, cookies, chocolates and candies, artificially sweetened beverages and whisky, gin and rum."
 In other words, stuff you know you should be avoiding anyway.
 In other studies, highly processed food consumption has been correlated with higher risks of obesity, high blood pressure, high cholesterol — all risk factors for a heart attack.

-Recommendation: Limit the proportion of ultra-processed food you eat, and increase unprocessed and minimally processed foods—like any food recommended by Eat This, Not That!
+The Rx: Limit the proportion of ultra-processed food you eat, and increase unprocessed and minimally processed foods—like any food recommended by Eat This, Not That!

 You Haven't Tossed Your Salt Shaker